 8. Outdoor Adventure Activities

 If you’re after a bit of adventure, then Keswick is the place to go!
 The fells, lake, rivers, and crags offer almost every outdoor activity under the sun.
 Ghyll scrambling and canyoning see you slipping and sliding down rivers and gorges; you can go climbing or bouldering at one of two climbing walls or on nearby crags; or try something a bit different with hydrospeeding on the river.
-There are plenty of outdoor adventure providers near Keswick too, and you can even get a special discount on activities with Keswick Adventures when you stay with Sally’s Cottages!
+There are plenty of outdoor adventure providers near Keswick too.

 No one who has been to Keswick can think of it without considering the amazing scenery that makes up the Borrowdale valley.
 To the south of Derwentater, the landscape stretches towards the ‘Jaws of Borrowdale’, inviting walkers to tie up the laces on their boots and get exploring.
 Riverside strolls, mountain passes, and hermit caves await, as well as pretty hamlets and craggy scenery.
 You can take a boat from Keswick, drive, or walk into the valley.
 There are also restaurants, cafes and even a spa to enjoy if you want something a bit different!